-In the table above, the comparability of information among the years presented is significantly impacted by the August 1, 2011 acquisition of Apache and the July 31, 2008 acquisition of Ansoft Corporation.
-See further information on Apache within the "Acquisitions" section of Management's Discussion and Analysis in Item 7 and in Note 3 to the consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K.
+In the table above, the comparability of information among the years presented is impacted by the August 1, 2012 acquisition of Esterel, the August 1, 2011 acquisition of Apache and the July 31, 2008 acquisition of Ansoft Corporation.
+For further information on Esterel and Apache, see the "Acquisitions" section of Management's Discussion and Analysis in Item 7 and in Note 3 to the consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K.

-ITEM 7: MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+ITEM 7.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS